 wrist.
 The symptoms include tingling, numbness, weakness, or pain of the

 fingers and hand.
-See a picture of

 - Tendon pain is

 actually a symptom of tendinosis, a series of very small tears (microtears) in

 tendon.
 In addition to pain and tenderness, common

 symptoms of tendon injury include decreased strength and movement in the

 - De Quervain's disease can occur in the

 hand and wrist when tendons and the tendon covering (sheath) on the thumb side

 injury may include first aid measures; medicine; "buddy-taping" for support;